hiyuantang/Distorted_Letters_Classification/README.md

-# Distorted_Letters_-Classification
+# An Assessment of 26-ways Classification of Distorted English Letters
-An Assessment of 26-ways Classification of Distorted English Letters
+Individual Project for COGS 109: Data Analysis and Modeling (Spring 2021)